inoxlang/inox/README.md

 > Note: The default [Content Security Policy](./docs/builtins.md#httpcsp) returned by the HTTP server (header) is very strict by default.

+> GET/HEAD requests cannot cause changes in the filesystem or in databases.

 ### HTMX Integration